mekaufman/iam/infrastructureaccess.md

 A set of classic infrastructure permissions for viewing and managing billing information and working with support cases are now migrated to access groups.
 The users in your account who were previously assigned these permissions are now assigned to the respective migrated permission access group.
 As a result, the classic infrastructure permissions can be directly managed by using IAM access policies.

 These special access groups include all the appropriate IAM policies to preserve the original behavior of the classic infrastructure permissions.
 For example, for a user to continue to see all updates from all users on a support case, the migrated permission access groups for the ticketing classic infrastructure permissions include an extra IAM policy on the User management service with Viewer role assigned.
-For more information, see [User access for working with support cases](/docs/get-support/support_access.html#access).
+For more information, see [Assigning user access for working with support cases](/docs/get-support/support_access.html#access).

 You can continue to manage these migrated classic infrastructure permissions for users directly through IAM by adding and removing them from the migrated permission access groups.
 The policies that these access groups have are locked to preserve the access behavior for their members.
 To maintain ease of use for newer IAM users, avoid deleting these access groups.